KOTORCommunityPatches/K1_Community_Patch/README.md

 * After completing the swoop race on Taris it was possible to re-enter the Vulkar base, which was unintended behaviour [ISSUE #203](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/203)
 * After having gained sufficient prestige in the Korriban Sith Academy, any outstanding prestige quests remain open (Reported by Sniggles) [ISSUE #225](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/225)
 * After killing Lorgal in the Manaan East Central Republic Embassy for the Genoharadan, his corpse remains permanently [ISSUE #333](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/333)
+* After winning the swoop race on Taris, the player could skewer themselves in the head when bowing if they had a sword equipped (Reported by KnifeMaster) [ISSUE #301](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/301)
 * Ahlan Matale was able to channel his rage in order to use Force levitation in the Council chambers [ISSUE #55](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/55)
 * All the civilians in Davik's estate wore the same outfit [ISSUE #102](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/102)
 * All the male Twi'leks in Javyar's Cantina on Taris use the same green head [ISSUE #72](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/72)